pojntfx/clusterplatform/packages/provisioner/README.md

 Flash the ISO from above to a USB and boot from it.
 If you are using virtual machines, use at least 1500 MB of RAM to fit the entire ramdisk.
 Full installation of the precloud runtime on the host and the registration of the node afterwards will take about 30 Minutes, depending on the speed of the host's internet connection.

 ### Get Localnodes

+> - **"Localnode"** refers to a node that is reachable from other localnodes in the same network as a distributor, but not necessarly from the operator.

 ```bash
 # Get Localnodes